-At the bottom left of the menu is the Config DST button.
+CONFIG DST button is at the bottom left of the menu.
 This feature allows your unit to automatically adjust with the time change caused by Daylight Saving Time.
 It should only have to be set once.
 You may select which set of rules matches DST in your region or simply accept the default.

-Once you have each field set the way you want, press $\pmb{\mathsf{EXIT}}$ repeatedly to return to the previous page.
+Once you have each field set the way you want, press EXIT repeatedly to return to the previous page.